-Wholesale power prices ranged from approximately \$19 to \$36 per MWh over the study period and were correlated with load patterns and natural gas prices.
-As the figure shows, there were no major price spikes during the fourth quarter.
-Loads were fairly level and natural gas prices trended downward throughout the period.
+Wholesale power prices ranged from approximately \$16 to \$33 per MWh over the study period and were correlated with load patterns and natural gas prices.
+As the figure shows, there were no major price spikes during the first quarter.
+Loads varied during the winter months but were fairly level and declining into the spring.
+Natural gas prices expedited typical winter volatility but trended downward throughout the period.

-The next analysis compares the average VACAR power price for each month in the study period with the corresponding month in the previous three years.
+The next analysis compares the average power price for each month in the study period with the corresponding month in the previous three years.
 Results are shown in Figure 2 along with the average of the daily Transco Zone 5 natural gas prices.

-Figure 2: Trends in Monthly Power and Natural Gas Prices
+Figure 2: Trends in Monthly Power and Natural Gas Prices First Quarter, 2013 - 2016

-Fourth Quarter, 2012 - 2015

 As the figure shows, power prices have generally been correlated with natural gas prices over time.
-Accordingly, the decrease in power prices for each month of the quarter can largely be explained by the drop in natural gas prices from 2014 levels.
+Accordingly, the decrease in power prices for each month of the quarter can largely be explained by the drop in natural gas prices from 2015 levels.
 The low power price values are unprecedented, and have an effect on some of the analyses that follow.
 Overall, our evaluation of wholesale electricity prices in the Duke region does not raise concerns for time periods that warrant further attention.